 The site classification pertains to the entire facility or contiguous complex where the engine is located.
-There are two different site classifications.
+There are two different site classifications:

-Major Source - any stationary source that emits 10 tons per year or more of any one hazardous air pollutant or 25 tons/year or more of any combination of hazardous air pollutants.
+Major Source - Any stationary source that emits 10 tons per year or more of any one hazardous air pollutant or 25 or more tons per year of any combination of hazardous air pollutants.

-Area Sources - sources that are not major sources.
+Area Sources - Sources that are not major sources.

-ISO-8528 GENERATOR RATINGS
+ISO 8528 GENERATOR RATINGS

-Standby - a standby generator is typically specified for generators with stationary emergency engines.
+Standby - A standby generator is typically specified for generators with stationary emergency engines.

-Prime - a prime rating is typically specified for generators with stationary nonemergency engines or nonroad engines for mobile applications.
+Prime - A prime rating is typically specified for generators with stationary nonemergency engines or nonroad engines for mobile applications.

-RICE NESHAP:
+RICE NESHAP